Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: More Implementation Details

 \subsection{Denoising Algorithm of Our Method}

 We present the complete workflow of our method in Algorithm~\ref{alg:tex4d_alg}.
+For clarity, we omit the notation for the latent variables $\latent_b$ representing the background plane texture, as they follow the same scheme as the foreground latents.
 The reference UV map $\refuv$ is constructed by progressively combining latent textures over time, with each new texture filling only the unoccupied texels in the reference UV map.
+We denote this process as ``$\text{Combine}$'' in the following workflow.